-Tilt-shift lenses are also quite expensive, making them not an ideal option for anyone starting out in real estate photography.
-Typically, I don’t recommend tilt-shift lenses to anyone in real estate photography unless you’re working with luxury estates.
+Tilt-shift lenses are also quite expensive.
+Hence, they’re not an ideal option for anyone starting out in real estate photography.
+Typically, I don’t recommend tilt-shift lenses to anyone in real estate photography.
+Unless they’re working with luxury estates.

-Since you’ll typically be wanting to move through a property quickly and efficiently, and since real estate photo shoots tend to be at much lower price points than architectural, the tilt-shift lens is not a great fit.
+You’ll typically be wanting to move through a property quickly and efficiently.
+And real estate photo shoots tend to be at much lower price points than architectural.
+For these reasons, the tilt-shift lens is not a great fit for real estate photography.

 The lack of zooming ability means you’ll be switching lenses more often than with a zoom that can serve all your spaces.